yiisoft/yii2-authclient/docs/guide/quick-start.md

 }
 ```

-Note that it's important for `auth` action to be publically accessible so make sure it's not denied by access control filter.
+Note that it's important for `auth` action to be public accessible, so make sure it's not denied by access control filter.

 Where AuthHandler implementation could be like this: